Educational Resources for Teachers and Students

 Windows to the Universe offers content and activities, teacher resources, kids pages and information related to the Earth and space sciences.

 Kid’s Educational Learning Center provides educational resources to help students, teachers, and parents save on energy.

-Virtual Field Trip Guides – or take them with you on your visit
+Virtual Field Trip Guides – take them with and see for yourself

 * The Geology Along the Trails West of NCAR

 * Geology of Marshall Mesa Open Space Boulder, Colorado

 * Field Guide to the Geology Along the Old Kiln Trail